How Long Does it Take to Study For the GRE?

 • What are the methods of preparing for the GRE?

-Before setting your target score, conduct thorough research on the different universities and their cut-offs.
-University cut off scores should be the primary determinant of your target score.
+University cut-off scores should be the primary determinant of your target score.
 These scores are mostly listed on the admissions requirements page.
-If you have further doubts, you can clear them by emailing or calling the university.
-Your GRE score is a part of your application set, and everything is evaluated holistically.
-Do not focus on an overtly high GRE score, and end up putting unnecessary added pressure on your mind.
-Let’s keep the formula simple:
+If you have additional doubts, you can clear them by emailing or calling the university.
+The formula to calculate your target score is simple:

 Quant Cut off + Verbal Cut off + AWA Cut off = TARGET GRE Score.